-In recognition of Meridian's national retail shareholder and stakeholder base. the Board's policy is to rotate the locations of Meridian's annual shareholder meetings.
-Meridian's 2019 and 2020 meetings were held in Christchurch and Wellington respectively, and the 2021 meeting was fully-virtual due to COVID-19 restrictions.
-The 2022 shareholder meeting was a hybrid meeting which took place in Auckland and online via an internet connection (using a computer, laptop, tablet or smartphone).
-The 2023 meeting is intended to be a hybrid meeting again and shareholders will have the opportunity to attend and participate in Christchurch or online via an internet connection.
+In recognition of Meridian's national retail shareholder and stakeholder base, the Board's policy is to rotate the locations of Meridian's annual shareholder meetings.
+Meridian's 2022 and 2023 shareholder meetings were a hybrid meetings which took place in Auckland (in 2022) and Christchurch (in 2023) and online via an internet connection (using a computer, laptop, tablet or smartphone).
+The 2024 meeting is intended to be a hybrid meeting again and shareholders will have the opportunity to attend and participate in Wellington or online via an internet connection.
 A link will also be provided on Meridian's website to a live webcast.
 More information will be provided in the Notice of Meeting.

-In the meantime, shareholders may, at any time, direct questions or requests for information to directors through the Chair or to management through Meridian's website (meridianenergy.co.nz), or by directly contacting the Investor Relations Manager (investors@meridianenergy.co.nz).
+In the meantime, shareholders may, at any time, direct questions or requests for information to directors through the Chair or to Management through Meridian's website (meridianenergy.co.nz), or by directly contacting the Investor Relations Manager (investors@meridianenergy.co.nz).